 Spinal Cord Injury

-Spinal cord injury (SCI) occurs when a traumatic event results in damage to cells within the spinal cord or severs the nerve tracts that relay signals up and down the spinal cord are severed.
+Spinal cord injury (SCI) occurs when a traumatic event results in damage to cells within the spinal cord.
+It can also occur when the nerve tracts that relay signals up and down the spinal cord are severed.
 The most common types include contusion, bruising, and compression on the spinal cord.

 SCI patients are prone to secondary medical problems, like bladder infections, lung infections, and bedsores.
 The leading causes of SCI vary by age.
-Among persons under age 65, automobile and other motor vehicle crashes are the leading cause.
-Among persons over 65, falls cause most SCIs.
-Other causes include:
+Among people under age 65, automobile and other motor vehicle crashes are the leading cause.
+Among those over age 65, falls cause most SCIs.

 - Workplace accidents